 Please note that there are age restrictions regarding pilot licensing.
 These are enforced by the Civil Aviation Safety Authority (CASA).
 Students must be 16 years of age to achieve the RPL and 17 years of age to complete the PPL.

 Learn to fly for VCE

 Learn to fly a plane in year 12 with RVAC Flight Training Melbourne.
 Ask us how to start our Melbourne flight training course for VCE and VCAL!
-Contact us on our website page, or call +61 3 8586 7777 to find out more.
+Contact us via our website or call +61 3 8586 7777 to find out more.